Pharophile/ExternalTools/README.md

 So, here is *ExternalTools*.

-It adds some commands to the File Browser, allowing one to edit in the $EDITOR (for me this is gvim) and another thing for opening the file externally through xdg-open (which kind of opens about anything).
+It adds some commands to the ``File Browser``, allowing one to edit in the `$EDITOR` (for me this is `gvim`) and another thing for opening the file externally through `xdg-open` (which kind of opens about anything).

 Basically, one can extend this to whatever is needed.

-The only thing is that FileServices initialize needs to be called when a new service is added if you create your own.
+The only thing is that `FileServices initialize` needs to be called when a new service is added if you create your own.

 This is Unix only and requires ``OSProcess`` to be loaded (use the ConfigurationBrowser).